 We've learned about the baselines and the sidelines.
 Together, these lines make up the boundary lines on a basketball court.
 A player is out of bounds on the court, when they step on or cross the boundary lines (baselines and end lines).

-- a player must be inbounds to touch the game ball
+- A player must be inbounds to touch the game ball

-Touching The Lines
+Stepping On The Boundary Lines

 Last To Touch The Ball